Julianaguilar98/JulesEQ-EqualizerPlugin/README.md

 # JulesEQ-EqualizerPlugin

-JulesEQ is a 3 band digital Equalizer with a custom GUI, spectrum analyzer and a response curve.
+JulesEQ is a 3 band digital Equalizer plugin for DAW's with a rendered GUI, spectrum analyzer and a response curve.

 There is a low shelf band, a parametric band, and a high shelf band.